jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 >If you run the game now, you'll see that the glow spins around very gently.
 It's a simple effect, but it makes a big difference.

 (:camera: screen shot on website)

+:white_check_mark: Yay spint set!

+:question: *So `SKAction` is a type of animation?*
+* What would be the UIKit animation equivalent?

 ## :two:  [Collision detection `SKPhysicsContactDelegate`](https://www.hackingwithswift.com/read/11/5/collision-detection-skphysicscontactdelegate)